 Man who used son's laptop to steal money from ex-wife avoids jail

 Feb.
-25—NEWBURYPORT — A Beverly man who used his son's school laptop to steal $200 from his ex-wife last year admitted he could be found guilty of larceny but avoided a jail sentence during Thursday's appearance in Newburyport District Court.
+28—NEWBURYPORT — A Beverly man who used his son's school laptop to steal $200 from his ex-wife last year admitted he could be found guilty of larceny but avoided a jail sentence during his appearance Thursday in Newburyport District Court.

-Joseph Parsons, 36, of Blaine Avenue, was also charged with identity fraud but saw that offense dropped as part of Thursday's plea deal in front of Judge Richard Mori.
+Joseph Parsons, 36, of Blaine Avenue was also charged with identity fraud but saw that offense dropped as part of a plea deal in front of Judge Richard Mori.
 The larceny charge was continued without a finding for a year.
-Should Parsons stay out of trouble with the law and pay a $50 fine, the charge against him will be dismissed after a year.
+Should Parsons stay out of trouble with the law and pay a $50 fine, the charge against him would be dismissed after a year.

 Parsons girlfriend, Ashley Berns, was also charged with the offenses but saw both offenses dropped.